andrew-jacobs/rgb-clock/README.md

 - Colour cycling based on the last digit of the minutes
 - Colour cycling based on the hour of the day.

 In the first three modes the intensity of the display is reduced when the time is between 10pm and 6am.
+In the last mode darker colours are used at night.